cpoff/hugo3/content/posts/cleaning-fees-are-a-scam.md

 tags: ["Phoenix","shenanigans"]
 ---

 After trying to book an Airbnb-type room in Phoenix for this Saturday night, I discovered the quoted price was anything but accurate.
+Shady practices seem to be pretty common tho.

 <!--more-->